 - When soaked, drain the water from the toor dal.

-- Add the chilies, hing and salt to the dal and grind to a thick paste adding about 1 tbsp water if required.
+- Add the chilies, hing and salt to the dal and grind to a thick paste adding about 1 tablespoon water if required.

 - Add finely chopped curry leaves to the ground paste.
 Mix well.